Estimated Costs of Attending Western (September to April) for Canadian Citizens and Permanent Residents

 International Students whose status in Canada has changed must submit proof of Canadian citizenship or permanent resident status to Student Central, room 1120 in the Western Student Services Building.
 To be eligible to pay the lower Canadian tuition rate, you must submit your documentation no later than November 1 of the current academic year.
 This deadline can not be changed.
 If you provide proof of Canadian citizenship after this date, you will not receive a refund.
 No retroactive changes are possible.
 You will be required to pay the amount that was originally assessed.

-Tax certificates (T2202A) for the tuition portion of fees are available at the end of February each year through your Student Center account (student.uwo.ca).
+Tax certificates (T2202A) for the tuition portion of fees are issued at the end of February each year.
+Watch the Registrar's Website (www.registrar.uwo.ca) for important distribution information.

 Income tax slips for scholarships, awards and bursaries (T4A) will be mailed at the end of February to eligible students.